alicemacl/TravelApp2021WebExam/README.md

 # Project overview

+This is my attempt at Web and API exam, fall 2021.

 This application lets you, as a visitor, browse the different travel destinations available right now.
 As a logged in user, you are able to create new, delete or edit destinations.

 I did not pay a lot attention to design, though the setup should be clean and understandable.
 I've listed improvements at the bottom of the file.